Residential Organics

 Quick Facts:

-• All residences that pay waste and recycling utilities directly to the Town of Rocky Mountain House will receive a GREEN curbside cart.
+• All residences that pay waste and recycling utilities directly to the Town of Rocky Mountain House are entitled to a GREEN curbside cart.

-• Materials collected in Rocky Mountain House will be taken to Stickland Farms in Penhold.
+• Materials collected in Rocky Mountain House are taken to Strickland Farms in Penhold.

 • There is no additional charge for this service.
-The curbside organics collection program is paid for through residential solid waste base rates.
+The curbside organics collection program is paid for through residential solid waste base rates charged on monthly utility invoices.

 A 2019 waste audit revealed that 61% (by weight) of the "waste" generated in Rocky Mountain House is organic material that can be composted.
 Collecting these materials separately will greatly reduce the tonnage of waste going to the landfill and produce a valuable soil amendment.
 Choosing to divert organics and recyclables from the landfill is a better choice for you, your wallet and the planet.